Dick McTaggart

-McTaggart was appointed Member of the Order of the British Empire (MBE) in the 1985 Birthday Honours for services to amateur boxing in Scotland.
+He was appointed Member of the Order of the British Empire (MBE) in the 1985 Birthday Honours for services to amateur boxing in Scotland.

-In retirement McTaggart worked as a boxing coach and prepared the Scottish team to the 1990 Commonwealth Games.
-In 2002 he was inducted into the Scottish Sports Hall of Fame.
+In retirement, McTaggart worked as a boxing coach and prepared the Scottish team to the 1986 and 1990 Commonwealth Games.
+In 2002, he was inducted into the Scottish Sports Hall of Fame.
 His four brothers were also amateur boxers.

+McTaggart died of complications from dementia on 9 March 2025, at the age of 89.
+At the time of his death, McTaggart had been living with the disease for nearly two years.